HomeArticlesInvisible Attacks: Why Monitoring Traffic Is No Longer Enough

 Intelligent and contextual monitoring

-To deal with this type of threat, it is essential that analysis goes beyond indicators of compromise (IoCs) and starts considering indicators of behavior (IoBs).
-This means monitoring not only “what” was accessed or transmitted but “how,” “when,” “by whom,” and “in what context” a particular action occurred.
+To deal with this type of threat, it is essential that analysis goes beyond Indicators of Compromise (IoCs) and begins to consider Indicators of Behavior (IoBs).
+This means monitoring not only "what" was accessed or transmitted, but "how," "when," "by whom," and "in what context" a specific action occurred.

-Additionally, integrating different data sources, such as authentication logs, command executions, lateral movements, and API calls, allows for detecting subtle deviations and responding to incidents more quickly and accurately.
+Furthermore, integration between different data sources, such as authentication logs, command executions, lateral movements, and API calls, enables the detection of subtle deviations and faster, more precise incident response.

 What all this means

-Investing in advanced detection technology and strategies that consider the actual behavior of systems is now the only effective way to face adversaries who know how to hide in plain sight.
+Investing in advanced detection technology and strategies that consider the actual behavior of systems is now the only effective way to confront adversaries who know how to hide in plain sight.

 [elfsight_cookie_consent id="1"]